IbcAlpha/IBC/userguide.md

 Scheduled Tasks (Windows)
 -------------------------
-On Windows you can start IB Controller automatically using a Scheduled Task.
+On Windows you can start IBController automatically using a Scheduled Task.

 If you do this, you must make sure that the machine is already logged on before the scheduled task runs.
 Otherwise the task will still run, but you won't be